Who We Are

-To make sure that this toolbox is both useful in content while useable in format (the target being workers with a lot to do and very little time on their hands), RainbowHouse has chosen to use accessible language and a simple “topic-answer” format in the different tools.
-As for the content, rather than trying the impossible task of giving a foolproof recipe of how to act when meeting someone who combines a specific set of identities, RainbowHouse has chosen to focus on ways to adjust one’s attitudes and behaviors to become as safe as possible in multicultural contexts.
+The toolbox does not aim to achieve the impossible task of giving a foolproof recipe of how to act when meeting someone who combines a specific set of intersectional identities.
+It has chosen however, to focus on ways to adjust one’s attitude and behaviors to create a safe(r) environment, especially in multicultural contexts.

-The toolbox contains 4 different sections:
+The toolbox contains 5 different sections:

 For more information about this toolbox, read our latest project update!

 Each toolbox developed in the project has been carefully put together by our team and reviewed by a diverse panel of thematic experts at the end of 2020.
 The experts brought a wide variety of expertise and insights on the comprehensiveness, duplicability and practical use of the tools in other EU contexts.
 The experts involved in the project include field specialists, activists, academics, and specialized city services.
 Want to know more about our team and the experts of the LGBTQI+ toolbox?
 Click on the drop down list below!

 Coordinator of RainbowHouse Brussels for the Equalcity project

 Contact Aïda for questions, requests and additional info.

 Meet the Experts